-It’s located just south of Terrigal, another popular beach and tourist destination on the Central Coast, but Avoca Beach is a bit quieter and perhaps a little prettier.
+It’s located just south of Terrigal, another well-known beach and tourist destination on the Central Coast, but Avoca Beach is a bit quieter and perhaps a little prettier.

-The beach itself is patrolled, with great surfing spots, good swimming conditions, a rock pool, and also a fenced playground for the kids.
+The beach is patrolled and is excellent for surfing and swimming.
+It is also home to a rock pool and a fenced playground for kids.

-What’s great is that there’s lots of cafe’s and restaurants in the area where you can go for a cofee and a bite, in addition to other things to do, such as hiking, kayaking and stand-up paddling.
+Nearby, you will find many cafes and restaurants where you can go for a coffee and a bite, in addition to other things to do, such as hiking, kayaking and stand-up paddling.

-Escape the crowds at Sydney’s popular beaches and visit Umina Beach on the Central Coast instead.
-Overlooking Brisbane Water and Broken Bay, Umina Beach is perfect for swimming and other water-based activities.
+Escape the crowds at Sydney’s famous beaches and visit Umina Beach on the Central Coast instead.
+Facing Brisbane Water and Broken Bay, Umina Beach is perfect for swimming and other water-based activities.

 Umina Beach is a long strip of sand facing Broken Bay with views of Box Head in the east and Lion Island and Barrenjoey Headland in the south.
-The northern part of Umina Beach is actually called Ocean Beach which also has its own surf life saving club.
+The northern part of Umina Beach is actually called Ocean Beach, which has a surf life-saving club.

-Umina’s long sandy beach is one of the most popular destinations in the Central Coast, great for families to spend a day and for surfers catching waves.
+Umina’s long sandy beach is one of the most popular destinations on the Central Coast, great for families to spend a day and for surfers catching waves.

 While it does get busy here on summer days, there is usually enough room a bit further away from the main area where the Umina SLSC resides.

-The Palm Beach peninsula is one of the most famous beach suburbs in New South Wales, located 41 kilometres north of the Sydney CBD.
+The Palm Beach peninsula is one of the most well-known beach suburbs in New South Wales, located 41 kilometres north of the Sydney CBD.

 Due to its somewhat remote location, it’s a reasonably quiet beach suburb compared to, for example, Bondi Beach or Manly Beach.
-This is a different story during sunny weekends though, when the area fills up very quickly with day trippers.
+But on the weekends, the area tends to fill up quickly with day-trippers.

-Just like many other beaches in Sydney, Whale Beach also has a man-made rock pool.
-Whale Beach Rock Pool is 25 metres long and is located at the southern end of the beach.
+Like many other Sydney beaches, Whale Beach also has a popular rock pool.
+Whale Beach Rock Pool, one of Sydney’s prettiest rock pools, is 25 metres long and is located at the southern end of the beach.

-Whale Beach is around 600 metres in length and is surrounded by two 40 metres high sandstone headlands, Little Head at the north end and Careel head at the southern end of the beach.
-The views from both headlands are absolutely stunning.
+Whale Beach is surrounded by two 40-metre high sandstone headlands, Little Head at the north end and Careel Head at the southern end of the beach.
+It’s worth exploring those headlands, as the views are stunning.

-Manly and Bondi are perhaps Sydney’s most popular beaches and opinions are divided on which one is the best.
-But because they are so different we believe they both deserve a spot in this list of best beaches in NSW.
+Manly and Bondi are Sydney’s most popular beaches, and opinions are divided on which one is the best.
+Because they are so different, we believe they both deserve a spot on this list of the best beaches in NSW.

-Manly has two main beaches, one facing the Harbour with mostly calm waters and the other one facing the ocean with stronger waves.
+Manly has two main beaches; one facing the Harbour with mostly calm waters, and the other one, the main beach, facing the ocean with stronger waves.

-Just around the corner of Manly’s main beach is Shelly Beach, a small secluded strip of sand with calm water and excellent amenities.
+Just around the corner from Manly’s main beach is Shelly Beach, a small secluded strip of sand with calm water and excellent amenities.

 Balmoral Beach is a picturesque Sydney Middle Harbour beach with calm waters, a swimming enclosure and excellent picnic spots.

-The Esplanade right behind the beach has lots of cafes and restaurants on offer, while the grassy areas are perfect for a picnic or a leisurely stroll.
+The Esplanade behind the beach offers many cafes and restaurants, while the grassy areas are perfect for a picnic or a pleasant stroll.

-Due to its sheltered location, the water always seems to be calm which makes it great for swimming.
-You can also be a little more active and go stand-up paddle boarding, kayaking or snorkeling.
+Due to its sheltered location, the water always seems calm, making it great for swimming.
+You can also be a little more active and go stand-up paddle boarding, kayaking, or snorkelling.

-There are also lots of hiking options in the area, with one walking track connecting with Taronga Zoo on the other side of Sydney Harbour.
+There are also lots of hiking options in the area, with one walking track leading to Taronga Zoo on the other side of Sydney Harbour.

-This may come as no surprise, but we do actually want to include Bondi Beach in this list of best beaches in NSW.
+This may come as a surprise, but we really do want to include Bondi Beach in this list of best beaches in New South Wales.

-Some people love this beach, others hate it, but fact is that Bondi is an icon in Australia, with great swimming ans surfing conditions, lots of cafes and restaurants, a large picnic area and even an outdoor gym!
+Some people love this beach, others hate it, but the fact remains that Bondi is an icon in Australia, with great swimming and surfing conditions, lots of cafes and restaurants, a large picnic area, and even an outdoor gym.

 A special mention should also go to Bronte Beach, just around the corner from Bondi.
-Bronte Beach is a lot smaller than Bondi Beach and also a bit more family friendly.
+Bronte Beach is much smaller than Bondi Beach and a bit more family-friendly.

-Plus, Bronte has a beautiful park situated right behind the beach and a lovely strip of cafes across the road.
+Bronte also has a nice park behind the beach and a lovely strip of cafes across the road.

-Goldstein Reserve, the large parkland area located right behind the beach, has great facilities such as tables, barbecues, picnic shelters and trees that provide plenty of shade.
+Goldstein Reserve, the large parkland area behind the beach, has excellent facilities such as tables, barbecues, picnic shelters and trees that provide plenty of shade.

-South of Coogee Beach are two private baths that are worth visiting.
-Surrounded by coastal vegetation and grassed areas, the McIver’s Baths complex consists of a large concrete sea pool, a sunbathing area, change rooms and a small clubhouse.
-McIver’s is one of the last remaining women’s-only sea pools in Australia.
+South of Coogee Beach are two private baths that are also worth visiting.
+Surrounded by coastal vegetation and grassed areas, the McIver’s Ladies Baths complex consists of a large concrete sea pool, a sunbathing area, change rooms and a small clubhouse.

-A bit further south you will find Wylie’s Baths, a large ocean tidal pool that has been in operation since 1907.
-For a small entrance fee, you can hang out here all day and enjoy the beautiful views of the ocean and Wedding Cake Island.
+A bit further south is Wylie’s Baths, a large ocean tidal pool that has been in operation since 1907.
+For a small entrance fee, you can hang out there all day and enjoy the beautiful views of the ocean and Wedding Cake Island.

-One of Sydney’s most popular surf beaches is Maroubra, located south of Coogee.
-The beach is long and wide so that there’s pretty much always a free spot to put down your towel, even on warm and sunny days.
+One of Sydney’s most popular beaches for surfing is Maroubra Beach, located just south of Coogee.
+The beach is long and wide, so there’s always a free spot to put down your towel, even on warm and sunny days.

 The Cronulla Peninsula south of Sydney has no shortage of beautiful beaches, making it a popular weekend destination for many Sydney-siders.

 Popular with surfers, North Cronulla Beach is a beautiful 400m long strip of sand facing Bate Bay.
-Swimming can be hazardous due to the strong rips that are almost always present
+Swimming can sometimes be hazardous there due to the strong rips that are almost always present.

-From North Cronulla it’s only a short walk along the shore to Cronulla Beach, a small family-friendly strip of sand backed up by an excellent park with great facilities and lots of cafes to choose from.
+From North Cronulla, it’s only a short walk along the shore to South Cronulla Beach, a small family-friendly strip of sand backed up by an excellent park with great facilities and many cafes.

 Check out our list of Royal National Park beaches for more beach options in this beautiful part of Sydney.